pyimreg/python-register/examples/README.rst

   + nonlinreg

-  Uses an cubic spline deformation model to defrom the image and then (attempts to) minimize:
+  Uses an cubic spline deformation model to deform the image and then (attempts to) minimize:

   || T - W(F;p) || + a*||p||